Civil War Trust

 “The amazing technology available today enables us to make history come alive like never before,” said Trust president James Lighthizer.
 “Things like GPS and smartphones, in particular, help enhance the experience of those who are able to make it to Gettysburg in person.
 But with our exciting series of multimedia applications and programs, it is possible to take a meaningful tour of the battlefield from the privacy of your own home.”

-Leading the pack is the Trust’s Gettysburg Battle App™ guide — part of a growing series of popular GPS-enabled smartphone tours for significant Civil War battlefields.
+Leading the pack is the Trust’s Gettysburg Battle App™ guide — part of a growing series of popular GPS-enabled tours of significant Civil War battlefields for iPhone, iPad and Android devices.
 Like its predecessors, the Gettysburg Battle App™ guide features a detailed, GPS-enabled map that includes a wealth of virtual signs and other points of interest.
 Within this extensive offering are videos from top historians, primary source audio recreations, detailed accounts of the battle, modern and historic photos, and a detailed set of reference materials.

 Covering the entire battlefield in depth, the new Gettysburg Battle App™ guide represents a significant expansion from the 2010 product produced by the Trust, which focused on Devil’s Den and Little Round Top.
 Users can now take 4 separate sub-tours that cover 48 virtual signs and more than 50 additional points of interest.
 Detailed information on the format and specific capabilities of the Gettysburg Battle App™ guide, and the 11 other titles in the series, is available at www.civilwar.org/battleapps.
-It can be downloaded directly from the Apple iTunes App Store or Google Play App Store.
+It can be downloaded directly from the App Store or Google Play.

 The Trust is also excited to announce the release of its newest animated interpretive offering — the Gettysburg Animated Map, which provides the viewer with an exciting way to learn more about the context of entire 1863 campaign.
 More than just a diagram that shows the movements of Union and Confederate troops, this multimedia show includes gripping battlefield imagery, live action footage and detailed battlefield maps.
 Once you are done watching all the action, you can engage the map’s “Explore” mode to learn more about key landmarks on the battlefield.
 This new Gettysburg Animated Map was produced in conjunction with Wide Awake Films, Inc., a leader in Civil War battlefield animation and video presentations and contains clips from filmmaker Jake Borritt’s latest effort, The Gettysburg Story.
 Watch the Gettysburg Animated Map at www.civilwar.org/gettysburganimated.